ConvertKit Pricing 2025: The Ultimate Guide That Saves Beginners $1,440/Year

 Key Takeaways:

-- Follow the 2% Rule: Your email marketing budget shouldn’t exceed 2% of your monthly income when starting (e.g., $50/month max on $30K annual income)
+- The 2% Rule: Your email marketing budget shouldn’t exceed 2% of your monthly income when starting

-- Free plan = OK for 0–1k subscribers IF you’re OK with “powered by ConvertKit” branding and weekly live support.
-After that, it’s $15/mo.
+- Free plan works perfectly for 0–1k subscribers if you’re OK with ConvertKit branding

-ConvertKit Pricing Plans Breakdown (2025 Rates): A Transparent Breakdown
+ConvertKit Pricing Plans Breakdown (2025 Rates): A Transparent Analysis

-All amounts are USD and current as of 12 June 2024.
-Numbers scale smoothly with subscriber count, not in awkward jumps.
+All amounts are USD and current as of June 2024.
+Pricing scales smoothly with subscriber count.

-Pro-tip: Hover over our handy slider on ConvertKit’s pricing page itself to see exact cents for your exact list size.
+Hover over the slider on ConvertKit’s pricing page to see exact pricing for your specific list size.
+This eliminates guesswork and helps you budget precisely.

-If you’re wondering why list size matters so much, read my deep-dive on how big an email list needs to be for affiliate income—it illustrates the subscriber/earnings curve perfectly.
+If you’re wondering why list size matters so much, check out our deep-dive on how big an email list needs to be for affiliate income—it illustrates the subscriber/earnings curve perfectly.

 ConvertKit Free Plan: Who Is It REALLY For?